jkbredsquiggles/whitelabeldocumentation/Cognito.md

   - review settings and create pool

 ## Create an app client
   - not sure exactly what this means, but it roughly means to set up the server so that a given web (or mobile) app can use it.
+As of the Oct events, we may not need to use this as the site seems to work without it (including authorizors on the API gateway.
+So, for now, this step apparently can be skipped).
   - pick a name
   - cognito will generate an id, copy it somewhere safe
   - turn off app client secret (that’s used by web side apps)